mimshwright/pixi-easing-graph/README.md

 # pixi-easing-graph

-A utility component for viewing easing functions in Pixi.js
+A utility component for viewing easing functions in [Pixi.js](https://github.com/pixijs/pixijs) and [react-pixi](https://github.com/inlet/react-pixi).
+The graph includes an animated example and can be highly-customized to fit your needs.
+Any function which takes a number between 0 and 1 and returns a number between 0 and 1 should work.

 ![easing-graph](https://user-images.githubusercontent.com/141928/205437278-2502105e-e92d-4eab-a110-613ac6a5ab9c.png)